mxriverlynn/backbone.modelbinding/readme.md

 ### Prerequisites

-* Backbone.js v0.5.1 or higher
+* Backbone.js v0.9.0
-* jQuery v1.6.2 or higher
+* Underscore.js v1.3.1

-This is a plugin for Backbone.js and is built and tested against Backbone v0.5.1.
-It also uses jQuery to perform most of the binding and manipulations, and is built and tested against v1.6.1.
-However, I am currently using this plugin in a production application with Backbone v0.3.3 and jQuery v1.5.1.
+* jQuery v1.7.1

-At this point, I make no guarantees of it working with any version of Backbone or jQuery, other than what it has been built and tested against.
-It works for me, so it may work for you with versions other than what is stated
+This is a plugin for Backbone.js and is built and tested against these versions of these libraries.
+At this point, I make no guarantees of it working with any version of Backbone or jQuery.

 ### Get The ModelBinding Plugin